shbhrsaha/shbhrsaha.github.io/_posts/2014-06-02-career-advice.md

 ---
 layout: post
-title: Career advice people give
+title: On value-driven career advice
 ---

 ![](/static/career-advice/cartoon.png)

 > Too often, the discussion centers around simple tradeoffs like compensation (_where can I earn more?_), the size of the company (_startup or big company?_), and degrees (_do I need to go to grad school?_). [...]
-Consider a value-driven approach.
+Consider a value-driven approach instead.

-A question I tend to ask people is how they planned their careers.
-Asking this sometimes helps me to plan my own career, whether it be to weigh the benefits of grad school or maintain a work-family balance down the road.
+I frequently ask older people how they planned their careers.
+Asking this helps me to plan my own career, whether it be to weigh the benefits of grad school or maintain a work-family balance down the road.

-I'm grateful for the opportunity to have gone on [TigerTrek](http://princetoneclub.com/collection/silicon-valley-tigertrek) 2013.
+I'm grateful for the opportunity to have gone on [TigerTrek](http://www.princetontigertrek.com/) 2013.
 If you're a Princeton undergraduate, apply!
 We received a variety of career advice on the trip, but they all seemed to have a unifying theme.
 Career choices tied back to one's "values".

 A concept so simple might seem obvious, but values don't get enough attention in the career choice conversation.
 Too often, the discussion centers around simple tradeoffs like compensation (_where can I earn more?_), the size of the company (_startup or big company?_), and degrees (_do I need to go to grad school?_).

-There's nothing wrong with asking these other questions; in fact, they should to be asked.
-To find the answer, though, consider a _value-driven_ approach.
+There's nothing wrong with asking these other questions; they should to be asked.
+To find the answer, though, consider a _value-driven_ approach instead.
 First decide what you value and then make the choices that uphold those values throughout your career.

 ### How to decide what you value